EC-Crypt File Encryption Package Version 01

 get another chance to type the key correctly.

-Do not decrypt the file with the wrong key.
+Do not decrypt your file with the wrong key.
 If you do that, then you

 might lose the file permanently.
 You must always type the encryption keys